-When concrete is scanned all major elements within the concrete are marked out.
-This helps prevent damage to elements such as rebar or conduit when performing destructive work.
+When concrete is scanned all major components within the concrete are marked out.
+This helps prevent damage to items such as rebar or conduit when performing destructive work.

 Why is concrete scanning a safety concern?

-Concrete scanning enables you to visualize major structural elements within concrete.
-Accurate markings allow you to avoid these areas when performing invasive work, preventing damage to the concrete structure.
+Concrete scanning enables you to visualize major structural components within concrete.
+Markings allow you to avoid these areas when performing invasive work, preventing damage to the concrete structure.
 Damage to rebar and post-tension cables can be extremely dangerous, potentially causing immediate structural failure and injuring or killing those on site.
 Damage to electrical services within the concrete can cause electrocution or death.

 How do you scan concrete?